Where’s My Mail? 9 Things to Check if Your Mail Doesn’t Arrive

 5. You Moved and Forgot to Apply for an Address Change

-If you moved to a new address, or your business changed its office location, it is impossible to individually notify everyone who sends you mail of the address change.
+If you moved to a new address, or your business changed its office location, it is practically impossible to individually notify everyone who sends you mail of the address change.
 Some senders will inevitably still be mailing your bills and other important communications to the old address.
 The NCOA (National Change of Address) database tracks all the updates.
 After you apply for an address change, your mail will be forwarded.
 The easiest way is to apply online.
 You can do that here: Official USPS® Change-of-Address.

 6. The Mail Is Being Forwarded or Was Put on Hold